More than a decade ago, I made my maiden voyage to the Mediterranean island nation of Malta, spending a whirlwind weekend there.

-In 2006, I made my maiden voyage to the Mediterranean island nation of Malta, spending a whirlwind long weekend there.
-A decade later, and my husband and I would move to the diminutive nation, so that Shawn could pursue a year-long educational program at its university.
-The resulting experience has allowed me to soak up copious amounts of sunshine and culture, while teaching me how to appreciate a slower pace of life.
+Ten years later, Shawn and I would move to the tiny country, so that Shawn could pursue a master’s at the University of Malta.
+This experience allowed me to soak up copious amounts of sunshine and culture.
+It also taught me how to appreciate a slower pace of life.

-From day trips to prehistoric temples, to olive and citrus harvests, and lively feast day celebrations known as festas, here’s hoping these dispatches help you find your own magic on Malta.
+From prehistoric temples and fascinating fortifications, to olive and citrus harvests, the island is rich in possibilities.
+Here’s hoping these dispatches help you find your own magic in Malta.

 - Get acquainted with Malta’s stunning capital city, Valletta.
 Pop into a handful of Valletta’s museums and churches, wander past vintage storefronts and palaces undergoing a renaissance, and take in magnificent views from the city’s fortifications.

 - See Malta from a sailboat, as sailors have for millennia.